Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Else Should I Consider Before Giving Potato To My Hamster?

-If your hamster has ever been diagnosed with a medical issue, it’s best to check with your vet before giving your hamster potato.
-Hamsters with diabetes and obesity should not be given potato.
+If your hamster has ever been diagnosed with a medical issue, it’s best to check with your vet before giving your hamster potatoes.
+Hamsters with diabetes and obesity should not be given potatoes.

-Introduce new foods slowly to your hamster, so you should only give a small bite of potato to start until you know how your hamster’s stomach will respond to the addition of potato in the diet.
-Your hamster may have some stomach upset with any new food, so monitor closely while trying potato for the first time.
+Introduce new foods slowly to your hamster, so you should only give a small bite of potato to start until you know how your hamster’s stomach will respond to the addition of potato to the diet.
+Your hamster may have some stomach upset with any new food, so monitor them while they’re trying potato for the first time.

 hamster eating inside his cage